Niffecs/C-Trainer/Readme.md

-# Proseminar
+# C-Trainer Hausarbeit

-The Dichotomy of Evaluating Homomorphism-Closed Queries on Probabilistic Graphs
+Elementary theories of the king attack with emphasis on the weakness on h7 and h2